drug-design/course/docs/chapters/structure-based-design-case-studies.md

 #### Alignment with the Parke-Davis Model

-The Parke-Davis model (yellow) is displayed aligned with the X-ray structure of the 4-anilinoquinazoline bound to p38.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/alignment-parke-davis-model-e4e52d31'><i class='fa fa-play' aria-hidden='true'></i></button>The Parke-Davis model (yellow) is displayed aligned with the X-ray structure of the 4-anilinoquinazoline bound to p38.

 ![](https://media.drugdesign.org/course/structure-based-design-case-studies/alt1_8_13_2_1.png){: loading=lazy }

 #### X-Ray Resolution of Tarceva Bound to EGF-R Kinase

-Very recently, the crystal structure of the EGF-R kinase domain complexed with Tarceva (an inhibitor currently in development) has been determined.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/x-ray-resolution-tarceva-bound-to-egf-r-kinase-64d27602'><i class='fa fa-play' aria-hidden='true'></i></button>Very recently, the crystal structure of the EGF-R kinase domain complexed with Tarceva (an inhibitor currently in development) has been determined.
 The orientation of the inhibitor in the complex corresponds to the Parke-Davis model and confirms the existence of a water molecule, as already observed in p38-inhibitor complexes.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer